 £33,000.00 + VAT includes much more than ‘just’ three amazing, brand new Marlin hovercraft!
 It also includes our help and support to get you up and running quickly and safely.

 - Three Marlin Hovercraft in your choice of colours (full details below).

 - Comprehensive spares package including replacement skirt segments, service parts, control cables, various fixings etc (totalling over £1000.00).

 - Vouchers/Gift Certificates/Presentation Certificate Designs.

 - Visit to your site to advise on hovercraft course design / training your staff (UK Mainland only – overseas visits may incur an additional cost).

-- Two days training for company principle/administration & maintenance training.
+- One days training for company principle/administration & maintenance training.

 - Introductions to packaging and ticketing companies.

 - Generic Risk Assessments & Standard Operating Procedures.